 Mr. Exposition: Many, though most of whom can not be trusted.
 Kreia is the most obvious example.

-My Friends... and Zoidberg: In the light-side ending of KotOR II, as originally intended (and restored in some fan mods), Visas and/or the Handmaiden ask the Exile if they can go with him/her to the Unknown Regions.
+My Friends... and Zoidberg: In the light-side ending, as originally intended (and restored in some fan mods), Visas and/or the Handmaiden ask the Exile if they can go with him/her to the Unknown Regions.
 The Exile says no, saying that they can not take anyone they cares about with them.
 As the Exile walks out of the Trayus Academy, she finds Atton lurking in a corridor.
 He asks the Exile if he can go with him/her.
 The Exile says okay, or at least doesn't protest.

 In-universe example.
 Throughout the course of the game, the Exile would get blamed by various characters for the destruction of Peragus, regardless of whether s/he is actually responsible (depending on the player's choices).